mattkatz/cc-pypa-poetry-mkdocs/README.md

 ## Features

-This tool will create Python project with the following features:
+This tool will create a Python project with the following features:

-* [Poetry](https://python-poetry.org/): Manage dependency, build and release
+* [Poetry](https://python-poetry.org/): Manage dependencies, build and release
 * [Mkdocs](https://www.mkdocs.org): Writing your docs in markdown style
 * Testing with [Pytest](https://pytest.org) (unittest is still supported out of the box)
 * Code coverage report and endorsed by [Codecov](https://codecov.io)